-NEET examination 2021 will be held on the 12th of September in different exam centres across the country.
+NEET examination 2021 will be held on the 12th of September in different exam centers across the country.
 The vast syllabus of the NEET examination just proves that the one who is planning to write the NEET must start their preparation as early as possible and the last-minute rush may not help them to score good marks.

 Since the NEET is the only way to get into a medical college, lakhs and lakhs of aspirants attend the NEET examination every year and this just increases the competition level of the NEET examination.
 NEET examination is conducted in pen-paper mode and the answers are marked in the OMR sheet using a Black or Blue ink ballpoint pen.
 The NEET examination follows the NCERT syllabus, so the NCERT textbooks can be considered as the best study material for NEET.

 It would be difficult for the candidates to crack the NEET examination with one month of preparation but if the candidate can work hard and cover the whole syllabus in this short span of time, there are chances that they can get through the NEET examination with good marks but still, the risk factors persist as the same.

 Experts say that a minimum of 50 days of preparation is a must for cracking the NEET examination with good scores.
 Let’s stick to the phrase – “No time is too late” and go through the strategies that can be implemented to score well in NEET with one month of preparation.

 - Search for the high weightage topics

 - Find effective study materials

 - Daily revisions

 - Attend Mock Tests